saidineshpola/ppo-basic/README.md

 # PPO for Beginners

 ## Introduction
-This is done using [series](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8).
+This is done using [series](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-1-4-613dfc1b14c8) by Eric Yang Yu.